Gangadhararao29/CliDa2/README.md

       If the client exceeds timeLimit of 3 years , user must use tis tab to calculate Interest.

 **4. Share** <br>
+      *Records log can be found by pressing the top right button.
       In this tab you can export or import data into tab.
       Remove entire data from the app.
       Change theme of the app.